Natural Graph Wavelet Packet Dictionaries: Varimax Rotation

 \section{Varimax Rotation}

-The algorithm of varimax rotation is a basic singular value (BSV) algorithm as Jennrich demonstrated in \cite{JENNRICH}.
-The algorithm in Eq.~\eqref{eq:varimax} can be summarized as follows: \begin{enumerate} \item[(0)] Initialize an orthogonal rotation matrix $R$. \item[(1)] Compute $\dd f/\dd R$, where $f$ is the objective function defined in Eq.~\eqref{eq:varimax}.
-Here $\dd f/\dd R$ is the matrix of partial derivatives of $f$ at $R$. \item[(2)] Find the singular value decomposition $U \Sigma V^*$ of $\dd f/\dd R$. \item[(3)] Replace $R$ by $UV^*$ and go to (1) or stop. \end{enumerate} Jennrich also showed that under certain general conditions, this algorithm converges to a stationary point from any initial estimate.
-The above algorithm seems to be the standard varimax rotation algorithm available in many packages, e.g., MATLAB\,\textsuperscript{ \textregistered}\footnote{MATLAB is a registered trademark of The MathWorks, Inc.}, R, etc.
+The algorithm of varimax rotation we adopted and used in this article is the so-called Basic Singular Value (BSV) algorithm proposed by Jennrich \cite{JENNRICH}.
+The algorithm in Eq.~\eqref{eq:varimax} can be summarized as follows: \begin{enumerate} \item[(0)] Initialize an orthogonal rotation matrix $R$. \item[(1)] Compute $\dd f/\dd R$, where $f$ is the objective function defined in Eq.~\eqref{eq:varimax}, and $\dd f/\dd R$ is the matrix of partial derivatives of $f$ at $R$. \item[(2)] Find the singular value decomposition $U \Sigma V^*$ of $\dd f/\dd R$. \item[(3)] Replace $R$ by $UV^*$ and go to (1) or stop. \end{enumerate} Algorithm~\ref{algo:VM-rotation} below describes the details.
+Jennrich also showed that under certain general conditions, this algorithm converges to a stationary point from any initial estimate.
+The BSV algorithm seems to be the standard varimax rotation algorithm available in many packages, e.g., MATLAB\,\textsuperscript{ \textregistered}\footnote{MATLAB is a registered trademark of The MathWorks, Inc.}, R, etc.